-Daycare Business
+Daycare Business - Small Business Snapshot Reports - SBDCNet

 - Tools, Publications and Resources

-- Child Care State Profiles
+- Child Care Date Explorer & State Profiles

 - Child Care Exchange

-- Complex Child
+- Child Welfare Information Gateway

 Child Care Employment Trends

 Understanding trends in your industry is important when opening a new daycare.
-Here is a Daycare labor market summary from the Bureau of Labor Statistics focused on Childcare Workers Market Conditions.
+The Following are insight from the Bureau of Labor Statistics Occupational Outlook Handbook into the main Child Care occupation, Childcare Workers.
+A more specific breakdown of other day care occupations is available from the Bureau of Labor Statistics.

+- “Pay: The median hourly wage for childcare workers was $14.60 in May 2023.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $10.79, and the highest 10 percent earned more than $20.80.

+- Work Environment: Family childcare workers care for children in their own homes.
+They may convert a portion of their living space into a dedicated space for the children.
+Nannies usually work in their employers’ homes.

 Additional Resources